Slackadays/Clipboard/README.md

     <img src="https://repology.org/badge/vertical-allrepos/clipboard.svg" alt="Packaging status">
 </a>

-You can also download Clipboard directly from GitHub Actions.
+You can also download Clipboard [directly from GitHub Actions.](https://nightly.link/Slackadays/Clipboard/workflows/main/main)

----

 ![How To Use](documentation/readme-banners/CBHowToUse.png)